metabase/metabase/docs/administration-guide/10-single-sign-on.md

 ![Attributes](./images/ldap-attributes.png)

+**NOTE**: your LDAP directory needs to have these 3 fields populated or Metabase will not be able to create or log-in the user.

 If you have user groups in Metabase you are using to control access, it is often tedious to have to manually assign a user to a group after they're logged in via SSO.
 You can take advantage of the groups your LDAP directory uses by enabling Group Mappings, and specifying which LDAP group corresponds to which user group on your Metabase server.

+In case you find issues with LDAP configuration, head straight to our [troubleshooting guide](../troubleshooting-guide/ldap)

 ---